1 Week Pregnant – What To Expect

 1 Week Pregnant – Your Baby

-When you’re classed as being 1 week pregnant, your baby is still a small, single celled egg, hiding in one of your ovaries.
+When you’re classed as being 1 week pregnant, your baby-to-be is still a small, single celled egg, hiding in one of your ovaries.

 The egg is called an ovum and is only just visible to the naked eye.